Sovereign Gold Bond

 Now let’s discuss the Sovereign Gold Bond Tax-exemption and what benefits it offers from a tax perspective.

 Short-term Capital Gain: Any gains earned on holding assets for more than 3 years or less will be considered as short-term capital gains.
-These gains will be taxable as per the income tax slab of the bondholder.
+These gains will be taxable per the bondholder’s income tax slab.

 However, the interest on SGB is taxable as per the income slab the bondholders fall in.